LostHeir/FLASK_Password_Manager/README.md

 As an IDE I used Pycharm from JetBrains.

 Tools used:
-* As Web App Framework I used __Flask__ - It gives great flexibility to work and I have the most experience with this tool.
+* As Web App Framework I used _Flask_ - It gives great flexibility to work and I have the most experience with this tool.
-* To communicate with DB I used __SQLAlchemy__, its SQL toolkit and ORM works quite well with Flask.
+* To communicate with DB I used _SQLAlchemy_, its SQL toolkit and ORM works quite well with Flask.
 * Whole UI is based only on HTML.
 * For now there is only one hardcoded user in DB.
 (If there is none, first one will be created)
 * The architecture is designed to add multi-user functionality.
 (Relational databases have been created with user-password_entry links)
-* To store password securely I used __Fernet__ library.
+* To store password securely I used _Fernet_ library.
 It is an implementation of symmetric authenticated cryptograph.
 Fernet encrypts message that cannot be read or altered without the key.
 It is URL-safe base64-encoded.
 For a key I used Flask's Secret key.
-* To generate a time-valid link I used __TimedJSONWebSignatureSerializer__ from __itsdangerous__ library.
+* To generate a time-valid link I used _TimedJSONWebSignatureSerializer_ from _itsdangerous_ library.
 It serialize given object (only time-stamp in this case) and then desrialize it and check if time which passed is greater then __expires_in__ parameter.
 When time expires given URL redirect user to the home page with an appropriate message.
-* App is deployed on Heroku and it's available [here](https://flask-password-manager-mateo.herokuapp.com/)
+* App is deployed on Heroku and it's available [here](https://flask-password-manager-mateo.herokuapp.com/).

 ## Screenshots
 ![Code sample](./Screenshots/data_1.png)